wesbragagt/type-envd/README.md

 ## How?

-It will analyze your project wherever you execute the command below, gathering all .env related files, merging all the unique key variables and generating a src/generated.env.d.ts file
+From the directory where the command is executed, it will gather all .env related files, merging all the unique key variables and generating a src/generated.env.d.ts file

 Creating a file that looks like